Jean Carson: Film

 She earned fourth billing in the 1968 Peter Sellers comedy The Party, perhaps her best-known film.
 Her last film role was 1977's Fun with Dick and Jane.

 Personal life

-For the first half of the 1970s Carson had a drinking problem which limited her acting career.
-She retired early in the 1980s, with the exception of mentoring from community theater actors in the Palm Springs area, where she had moved to be close to her children.
-She later became sober.
-She was associated with The Andy Griffith Show for many years, attending cast performances, conventions, and other meetings and writing back to fans personally until she suffered a severe stroke which left her incapacitated in September 2005.

 Carson was married to Leonard Smith, Jr., who was the assistant manager of the Roxy Theater.

 Death

 On November 2, 2005, Carson died in Palm Springs, California, from complications of a stroke; she was 82 years old.
 She was survived by two sons.